What is Behavioral Data? How to Use It for Maximum Conversion

 User behavior isn’t only about finding out what doesn’t work.

 Knowing your strengths helps you reinforce and emphasize what you do best.
-Behavioral data highlights your best selling points, informing future marketing tactics.
+Behavioral data highlights your best-selling points and informs future marketing tactics.

-Conversion behavior also points out what is most convincing to users, such as a flash sale or key landing page.
-Again, analyze user behavior with tools like heat maps, session replays, and website analytics.
+Conversion behavior also indicates what is most compelling to users, such as a flash sale or a key landing page.
+Again, analyze user behavior using tools such as heat maps, session replays, and website analytics.

 More importantly, turn to user feedback to understand why users convert into paying customers.